YomiJegede/vending-machine/README.md

 **API Gateway**: Flexible endpoint management with built-in security

-**Docker**: Containerization ensures consistent runtime environment
+**Docker**: Containerisation to ensure consistent runtime environment

-**Shell Scripting**: To package the deployment and for de-provioning
+**Shell Scripting**: To package the deployment and for de-provisioning

 ## Architecture Overview